Skip to main content

 All Wellbutrin products can be taken with or without food.
 But nausea is a common side effect of the medication.
 If you experience nausea, try taking Wellbutrin with food.
 But avoid fatty, fried, or spicy foods, since these foods can make nausea worse.

-3. You can take Wellbutrin with other medications
+3. Ask your pharmacist whether you can take Wellbutrin with other medications

 Generally, you don’t have to worry about taking Wellbutrin at the same time as other medications.
 While drug interactions are possible, they can occur regardless of when you take your medications.